|

 Taylor was paid the huge sum (by 1959 standards) of $500,000 to appear in the movie.

-Katherine Hepburn upstages most of what is happening in Suddenly, Last Summer by seeming completely nuts.
-As this film was made before the rash of aging-movie-stars-go-crazy films of the 1960s (Whatever Happened to Baby Jane; Hush, Hush Sweet Charlotte, etc.) it did create a mold for the gothic doom of these later movies.
-In fact, Suddenly, Last Summer has a steady foot squarely planted in the horror film genre, from the sometimes lush to alternatively creepy music, the theme of debasement and cosmic terror, and plenty of lunacy.
-The art direction on Suddenly is opulent and packed with background nick-knacks like a Hammer horror film, punctuated by various scenes of decay in New Orleans, Spain and the under funded state mental hospital where brain-doctor Cukrowicz works.
-To make the atmosphere even plainer, Director Mankiewicz throws in various death images like James Whale did in the 1931 Frankenstein.
+Katherine Hepburn often upstages most of what is happening in Suddenly, Last Summer by seeming like she might be the crazy one (a safe bet).
+As this film was made before the rash of aging-movie-stars-go-crazy films of the 1960s (Whatever Happened to Baby Jane; Hush, Hush Sweet Charlotte, etc.) in a way this film created a mold for the doom-laden stories of these later movies.
+In fact, Suddenly, Last Summer has one foot squarely planted in pure melodrama and the other squarely in the gothic horror film genre.
+The music moves from sometimes lush to alternatively creepy and off-kilter, with the story peeking at a theme of debasement and cosmic terror, with lunacy added.

 Not that Taylor's character can clearly remember what happened to Sebastian.
 She does not say he was crazy, rather, her view was that Sebastian was kind and gentle, and was making himself into an inexplicable 'sacrifice.'

-She then notes that Doc Cukrowicz has blue eyes, we hear an echo of what Mrs. Venable said, that Sebastian would have liked Cukrowicz, but there is a great darkness in the seeming compliment: Catherine's mumbles under effect of a sedative that Sebastian was "famished for the light ones, through with the dark ones.
-It was how he talked about people, like they were items on a menu."
+She then notes that Doc Cukrowicz has blue eyes, we hear an echo of what Mrs. Venable said, that Sebastian would have liked Cukrowicz, but there is a great darkness in this seeming compliment: Catherine's mumbles under effect of a sedative that Sebastian was "famished for the light ones, through with the dark ones.
+It was how he talked about people like they were items on a menu."

-The portrait that develops from the combination of testimonies is that Mrs. Venable kept Sebastian much like the pet Venus flytrap that is fed expensive imported flies, and likewise within their social realm the pair were always busy drawing to them "a perfect little troupe of young and beautiful people around us, always."
+The portrait that develops from the combination of testimonies is that Mrs. Venable kept Sebastian much like the pet Venus flytrap that is fed expensive imported flies, and likewise, within their social realm the pair were always busy drawing to them "a perfect little troupe of young and beautiful people around us, always."

 Cukrowicz: 'insane' is such a meaningless word.'